Canuck-Gamblers/Best-Online-Casino-Canada-2025-Top-5-Real-Money-Sites/README.md

 ### Is it OK to play casinos online in Canada?

 Yes, it is absolutely OK to play casinos online in Canada.
 Online gambling is legal for individual players in Canada.
 While the Canadian government regulates gambling at the provincial level, there are no federal laws that prohibit Canadians from playing at offshore online casinos.
-Each province operates its online gambling site, but Canadians are also free to access international casino sites.
+Each province operates its online gambling site, but Canadians are also free to access international online casinos.
 These offshore sites operate in a legal grey area, as they're not explicitly prohibited by Canadian law.
 To ensure you're gambling legally and safely, select casinos that hold reputable licenses from recognized authorities.

 ### What is the best online casino with the best payout?